 - The change under the heading "Provisions other than technical provisions" corresponds to the estimate of payments for repairs for insured persons who are not at fault in claims under settlement agreements that are included in the calculation of the best estimate of claims under the Solvency II regulations.
-Most of the balance with brokers under the "Due on insurance business with brokers" heading mostly relates to Ámbar Medline, an exclusive agent of the undertaking that brokers policies directly and through its insurance agents. - The "Reinsurance payables" heading includes the cash accounts with various reinsurance companies derived from reinsurance contracts. - "Other payables and other liabilities" includes various balances to be paid to suppliers, and administrations other counterparties, including public 28.344 million euros (39.120 million euros in 2018) for dividends payable to the shareholder, payment of which is not yet due.
-"Due on securities lending" refers to the monetary guarantee received under a government bond repo transaction (assignment of government bonds with a repurchase agreement) with a total carrying amount of 119.636 million euros, including unpaid accrued interest.
-This is composed of repos, two with Spanish government securities that mature on 17 January 2020, with a value of 21.307 million euros and 61.352 million euros, and one with Portuguese government securities that matures on 17 January 2020, with a value of 36.976 million euros.
-The counterparty in these transactions is Banco BBVA.
+Most of the balance with brokers under the "Due on insurance business with brokers" heading mostly relates to Ámbar Medline, an exclusive agent of the undertaking that brokers policies directly and through its insurance agents. - The "Reinsurance payables" heading includes the cash accounts with various reinsurance companies derived from reinsurance contracts. - "Other payables and any other liabilities" includes various balances to be paid to suppliers, public administrations and other counterparties, including 28.344 million euros in 2019 for dividends payable to the shareholder, which did not take place in 2020 and the payment of which is not yet due.
+"Due on securities lending" refers to the monetary guarantee received under a government bond repo transaction (assignment of government bonds with a repurchase agreement) with a total carrying amount of 115.730 million euros, including unpaid accrued interest.
+This is composed of three repos with Spanish government securities that mature on 18 January 2021.
+The counterparty is BBVA.
 The effect of the application of international regulations (IFRS 16) is also included.